 Board Member

-Eastside Community Resource and Assistance Center
+Eastside Community Resource

 A coalition of 25 community groups that provided transportation for low income and seniors, drop-in 3/day a week senior program, and low-income home repair.